If you are up to the planning stage of your cruising holiday you should find everything that you are looking for in this section.

 Paddling around the inlets and bays is a great way to explore the Whitsundays, without the engine noise.
 Quietly meandering and exploring out of the way beaches and deserted inlets is not only rewarding but great exercise too.
 We offer stand up and kayaks, which are great for the children!
 All our paddle boards are singles we recommend taking 2 boards, more than 2 can crowd the front deck.
 You can order your boards or Kayaks online via the charter centre.
 Boards are delivered to your vessel ready for charter departure.
 Prices from $25.00 per day.
 More info on watersports

 All rates are in Australian Dollars.
 Fleet/vessel details, conditions and prices, were correct attime of printing and are subject to change without notice.
 Prices include GST.
 A 1.5% surcharge is added to all credit card transactions.
-Please check our website for current rates and special offers.
+Please check our website for current rates, availability and special offers.

 A deposit of $500 is payable to confirm bookings.
 The balance of the charter fee is payable 60 days prior to charter start date.

 Important Notice:From 1/7/2018 a $1,000 non-refundable deposit will be required.